expra-frankfurt/wise25/_sources/content/writing.md

 <big>**APA: Layout**</big>

 - For your reports: Times New Roman, size 12, double-spaced, left-aligned (no hyphens/manual breaks in words at end of line)
-- Indent first line of each paragraph using the TAB key on your keyboard
+- Indent first line of each paragraph (except for the abstract) using the TAB key on your keyboard
 - Differentiate [levels of heading](https://apastyle.apa.org/style-grammar-guidelines/paper-format/headings) (note that font size is the same as the text!):
 ![Examples for the first three levels of headings in apa format.](../_static/apa-headings.png)
 - The introduction has no heading; instead repeat the paper title as the heading